YogeshGoyyalA-1/LDO_Design/README.md

-# Analog CMOS Final Project: LDO Design in GPDK 45nm Technology Node
+# Analog CMOS Final Project: LDO Design in High Performance 45nm Technology Node

-This repository contains the deliverables and documentation for the Analog CMOS Final Project, where we design an LDO (Low Dropout Regulator) using the GPDK 45nm technology node.
+This repository contains the deliverables and documentation for the Analog CMOS Final Project, where we design an LDO (Low Dropout Regulator) using the HP 45nm technology node.
 The project employs the gm/id methodology to generate technology-specific plots and design the LDO circuit.

 ---